 Processing: Then place your treated extensions in sunlight to activate the juice.
 They should reach a softer shade in about one or two hours.
 The lemon juice method lightens hair gradually, stripping natural pigment from strands.
 Depending on their original color, you may need to lengthen the processing time slightly to achieve a fairer tone.
 Repeat all steps seven days later.
 Three to four sessions weekly may be necessary to notice a substantial tonal difference.

 Shampooing and conditioning: Don’t keep either lemon juice mixture on your color hair extensions for long intervals like overnight.
 Rinse off the solution and resulting film thoroughly with water.
 Lemon’s citric acid can dry out hair, so you may want to use a moisturizing shampoo.
 Apply a deep conditioner.
 If strands continue to feel dry after rinsing, try a more intensive leave-in product.

-To begin, you will need some extensions!
+To begin with, you will need some extensions!
 It does not matter what type of fusion method you prefer, be it tape-in or micro link extensions.
 Just make sure that they are made of 100% human hair.

-That’s not all thought.
+That’s not all though.
 You will need a needle and a thread (if these are loop extensions) as well as a hair dye of your choice.

 - Is this a new set?
 The first thing you’re going to do is take off the elastic that’s holding your extensions together.

 - Next, separate your extensions into tapes or strands of 20 – 25.
 Skip this step if you have wefts.

 - Now take your needle and thread it.
 You can take any needle that you like, just make sure it fits between the rings.
 You need to make sure that you have a double thread at the bottom as that will make it easier and you’ll get extra strength.

 - Grab a single micro ring and thread it through the loop.

 - For tape-in extensions, tie a pack together by going around the tapes.